oxsecurity/megalinter/docs/descriptors/python_isort.md

   --nis, --no-inline-sort
                         Leaves `from` imports with multiple imports 'as-is' (e.g. `from foo import a, c ,b`).
-  --nlb NO_LINES_BEFORE, --no-lines-before NO_LINES_BEFORE
-                        Sections which should not be split with previous by empty lines
-  -o KNOWN_THIRD_PARTY, --thirdparty KNOWN_THIRD_PARTY
-                        Force isort to recognize a module as being part of a third party library.
   --ot, --order-by-type
                         Order imports by type, which is determined by case, in addition to alphabetically. **NOTE**: type here refers